Buffalo Bill and the Indians, or Sitting Bull's History Lesson: Historical interpretation

-Altman's interpretation

 Like many of Altman's films, Buffalo Bill and the Indians is an ensemble piece with an episodic structure.
 It follows the day-to-day performances and behind-the-scenes intrigues of Buffalo Bill Cody's famous "Wild West", a hugely popular 1880s entertainment spectacular that starred the former Indian fighter, scout, and buffalo hunter.
 Altman uses the setting to criticize Old West motifs, presenting the eponymous western hero as a show-biz creation who can no longer separate his invented image from reality.

 Altman's Cody is a loud-mouthed buffoon, a man who claims to be one with the Wild West but lives in luxury, play-acting daily in a western circus of his own making.
 Cody's long hair is a wig, he can't shoot straight anymore or track an Indian, and all his staged battles with ruffians and savages are rigged in his favor.
 However, this does not keep him from acting as if his triumphs are real, or plaguing his patient entourage of yes-men with endless monologues about himself.

+Production

 Most of the film was shot on location in Alberta, Canada, mostly on the Stoney Indian Reserve.
 Frank "Sitting Wind" Kaquitts, who played Sitting Bull, had been elected the first ever chief of Alberta's Nakoda (Stoney) First Nation, after three bands had amalgamated the year before.

-Critical reception
+The film was co written by Alan Rudolph.
+Robert Altman persuaded United Artists to back Rudolph's debut feature Welcome to LA along with this one.

+Release

 A preview showing in New York in May 1976 received a mixed reaction from the press.
 Following this, Altman recut the film slightly by removing a few of the Wild West show acts.